 The environmental baseline for listed steelhead in Puget Sound and their critical habitat includes the ongoing effects of past and current development activities and hatchery management practices.
 Development activities continue to contribute to the loss and degradation of steelhead habitat in Puget Sound such as barriers to fish passage, adverse effects on water quality and quantity associated with dams, loss of wetland and riparian habitats, and agricultural and urban development activities.
 Extensive propagation of out-of-basin stocks (e.g., Chambers Creek and Skamania hatchery stocks) throughout the Puget Sound DPS, and increased predation by marine mammals and birds are also sources of concern.
 Development activities and the ongoing effects of existing structures are expected to continue to have adverse effects similar to those in the baseline.
 Hatchery production has been modified to some extent to reduce the impacts to ESAlisted steelhead, but is expected to continue at lower levels with lesser impacts.
 NMFS expects that both Federal and State steelhead recovery and management efforts will provide new tools, data and technical analyses, refine Puget Sound steelhead population structure and viability, and better define the role of individual populations in the DPS.
-The recovery plan will identify measures necessary to protect and restore degraded habitats, manage hatcheries and fisheries consistent with recovery, and prioritize research on data gaps regarding population parameters.
-The final recovery plan is anticipated to be completed in 2019.
+The recovery plan, which is expected to be completed in 2019, will identify measures necessary to protect and restore degraded habitats, manage hatcheries and fisheries consistent with recovery, and prioritize research on data gaps regarding population parameters.
+The ongoing activities detailed above are expected to continue to affect steelhead and their critical habitat.
+However, for the reasons discussed in Sections 2.4.1 (Environmental Baseline) and 2.5.2 (Effects of the Action on Species and Designated Critical Habitat) the overall impacts of the proposed action are expected to be minimal for the Puget Sound steelhead DPS.